Coarse groups, and the isomorphism problem for oligomorphic groups: Isomorphism of oligomorphic groups, and countable models

 \subsection{Review of the result of Kechris, Nies and Tent}

-Before proving the theorem, we need to review in some more detail the map $\+ M$ defined in the alternative proof in Kechris et al.\ \cite[Section 3.3]{Kechris.Nies.etal:18} of their result that isomorphism of Roelcke precompact groups is Borel {reducible} to isomorphism on the set of $L$-structures with domain $\omega$, for the language $L$ with one ternary relation symbol $R$.
-Such structures form a Polish space $X_L = \+ P( \omega \times \omega \times \omega)$, the sets of triples of natural numbers.
-Given a Roelcke precompact closed subgroup $G$ of $S_\infty$, the set $\+ N_G$ of all open subgroups of $G$ is countable.
-(Their method also works for Borel classes of groups where $\+ N_G$ is merely a countable neighbourhood basis of $1$ consisting of open subgroups such that $\+ N_G$ is isomorphism invariant; for instance, $\+ N_G$ could consist of the the compact open subgroups in a locally compact subgroup $G$ of $\S$.)
-They provided a Borel map $\+ M$ from the set of Roelcke precompact closed subgroups of $\S$ to structures in $X_L$; we think of the domain of the structure $\+ M(G)$ as consisting of the cosets of subgroups in $\+ N_G$ (this structure is denoted by~$M_G$ in~\cite{Kechris.Nies.etal:18}).
-Since $ \+ N_G$ is countable and by definition each group in $\+N_G$ is open in $G$, the domain is countable.
+Before proving the theorem, we need to review in some more detail the map $\+ M$ defined in Kechris et al.\ \cite[Section 3.3]{Kechris.Nies.etal:18}.
+This map shows that isomorphism of Roelcke precompact groups is Borel {reducible} to isomorphism on the set of $L$-structures with domain $\omega$, for the language $L$ with one ternary relation symbol $R$.
+These structures form a Polish space $X_L = \+ P( \omega \times \omega \times \omega)$, the sets of triples of natural numbers. \cite{Kechris.Nies.etal:18} provides a Borel map $\+ M$ from the set of Roelcke precompact closed subgroups of $\S$ to structures in $X_L$.
+For such a group $G$, the set $\+ N_G$ of all open subgroups of $G$ is countable; we think of the domain of the structure $\+ M(G)$ as consisting of the cosets of subgroups in $\+ N_G$ (this structure is denoted by~$M_G$ in~\cite{Kechris.Nies.etal:18}).
 Then, by a result of Lusin-Novikov in the version of \cite[18.10]{Kechris:95}, one can in a Borel way find a bijection between these cosets and $\omega$.

+We note that this approach also works for Borel classes of groups where $\+ N_G$ is merely a countable neighbourhood basis of $1$ consisting of open subgroups such that $\+ N_G$ is isomorphism invariant; for instance, $\+ N_G$ could consist of the the compact open subgroups in a locally compact subgroup $G$ of $\S$.